The world of ‘Minecraft’ is getting taller (and deeper) with its latest update

 “For a whole generation of kids, that’s kind of where they go,” said Kurt Squire, a professor at University of California Irvine who studies how games can be used to help students learn.
 “It literally is the playground, the sandbox that they grew up in.”

 “Minecraft’s" booming success is due, in part, to the game’s simplicity.
 There are no objectives or tasks in “Minecraft.”
+(There is a final boss, but it is totally optional.)
 You decide what to explore or build.
 But with every update, there’s an inherent risk that the game becomes too complicated for first-time players to understand.
 Agnes Larsson, “Minecraft’s” game director, said this is something about which the team at Mojang Studios spends a lot of time thinking.
 The team wants to continue to develop “Minecraft” for “many, many years” but Larsson said they need to maintain the bedrock principles of the game — to keep it “Minecraft-y,” so to speak.

 “We have something that’s amazing,” Larsson said.
 “It’s a lovely game but we can, of course, still add more things to it in the right way.”